Many people have had a chance to work from home recently, and the demand for online jobs is skyrocketing.

 Ready to turn your doodles into cash?

 Have a read of this case study, involving a designer who makes money designing T-shirts, bags and other garments, selling them via an online platform.
-I’ve seen people set up small businesses doing this whilst at school or college.
+This is a great online job opportunity for college students to make money, as I discuss here.

-Job boards like Upwork are a good starting point to learn about the kinds of photography that are in demand.
+Job boards like Upwork are a good place to start to learn about the kinds of photography that are in demand.
 You can also work entirely for yourself by taking photographs and selling them online – either as individual works, or by placing them for sale on stock photo sites.

-Photography is one of those activities where it is as much about talent and flair as anything else.
+Photography is one of those online jobs where it is as much about talent and flair as anything else.
 However, as photo editing is closely related, strong skill in software like Photoshop is invaluable.
-(There’s an extensive and very-well-reviewed course on that here).
+(There’s an extensive and very-well reviewed course on that here).

 39. Photo Editor / Retoucher

 If you’re a Photoshop guru with an eye for design and colour, you’ll find plenty of online work in photo editing and retouching.
 Although software to do this stuff is widespread and accessible, actually knowing how to use it properly is a distinct skill.
 Online estimates say that this work can pay between $10 and $30 per hour on average.